Walschaerts valve gear: History

 The Walschaerts valve gear was slow to gain popularity.
 The Stephenson valve gear remained the most commonly used valve gear on 19th-century locomotives.
-However, the Walschaerts valve gear had the advantage that it could be mounted entirely on the outside of the locomotives, leaving the space between the frames clear and allowing easy access for service and adjustment, which resulted in it being adopted in some articulated locomotives.
+However, Walschaerts valve gear could be mounted entirely on the outside of the locomotives, leaving the space between the frames clear and allowing easy access for service and adjustment, which resulted in it being adopted in some articulated locomotives.

 The first locomotive fitted with the Walschaerts valve gear was built in 1849 at the Belgian Tubize workshops.

 Egide Walschaerts was awarded a gold medal, honorable mentions and a diploma at the 1878 Universal Exhibition in Paris, and also in Antwerp in 1883.

 In 1874, New Zealand Railways ordered two NZR B class locomotives.
 They were Double Fairlie locomotives, supplied by Avonside; the first use in New Zealand of Walschaerts valve gear and probably the first time that a British manufacturer had supplied it.
 They were Cape gauge.

 The Mason Bogie, a modified Fairlie locomotive of 1874, was the first to use the Walschaerts gear in North America.

 The first application in Britain was on a Single Fairlie 0-4-4T, exhibited in Paris in 1878 and purchased by the Swindon, Marlborough and Andover Railway in March 1882.
 According to Ernest Ahrons, the locomotive saw very little service as nobody seems to have known how to set the valves and this led to enormous coal consumption.

 In the 20th century, the Walschaerts valve gear was the most commonly used type, especially on larger locomotives.
 In Europe, its use was almost universal, whilst in North America, the Walschaerts gear outnumbered its closest competitor, the derived Baker valve gear, by a wide margin.

 In Germany and some neighbouring countries, like Poland and Czechoslovakia, the Walschaerts gear is generally named the Heusinger valve gear after Edmund Heusinger von Waldegg, who invented the mechanism independently in 1849.
 Heusinger's gear was closer to the form generally adopted, but most authorities accept Walschaerts' invention as sufficiently close to the final form.

-Purpose
+Operation

-The Walschaerts valve gear is an improvement on the earlier Stephenson valve gear in that it enables the driver to operate the steam engine in a continuous range of settings from maximum economy to maximum power.
-At any setting, the valve gear satisfies the following two conditions:
+The Walschaerts valve gear is an improvement on the earlier Stephenson valve gear; the driver can operate the engine in a continuous range of settings from maximum economy to maximum power.
+At any setting, the valve gear guarantees the following are true: